PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

     start over
 ```

 This algorithm is called "binary search", which is honestly just as weird of a name as the last one.
 It turns out this what your phone uses when searching your contacts!
-Although there are algorithms that are faster, they require other fancy sorting algorithms.
+Although there are algorithms that are faster, they require that we "categorize" things.

+Imagine Google search using a linear search algorithm!
+With millions of websites on the World Wide Web it has become more important that searching is faster.

 Phew, that is a lot of code!
 And... yes, is hard at first, but don't give up!
 Eventually you'll get used to thinking this way.
-Later in this course we will make an algorithm that is even faster than binary search.

 ## Big O Notation
 How much more efficient is binary search than linear search?
 For 1000 contacts it is O(log 1000). "log" stands for the fact that every time we "start over" we've removed half of the contacts.
 If we chart each algorithm at different numbers of contacts you would see this.